bitwalker/distillery/docs/introduction/walkthrough.md

 This loads the configuration macros required by Distillery, and sets a few optional global settings: `default_release` and `default_environment`.
-These setting specify which release and which environment to build by default if they are not specified as options to `mix release`.
+These setting specify which release and which environment to build by default if they are not specified as options to `mix distillery.release`.

 If `default_release` is set to `:default`, then the first release definition in the file will be used.
 If `default_environment` is set to `:default`, then an